Derevi/submission/README.md

 # requirements

-Refer to the documentation user manual in the documentation folder
+Refer to the documentation requirements in the documentation folder

 # Executable Jars